お笑い三人組 / Owaraisan'ningumi / Comedy Trio (1956-1966)

 Some information about the plot is available here.

 So we're starting out with a film that I haven't seen and have very little hope of seeing.
 This movie was directed by Seiji Maruyama, a Toho director who made several other films in which Akihiko Hirata was part of the cast.
-This is, however, the only one of those that is not a war movie.
 Hirata plays a character named Miyoshi, and since he's not mentioned in the synopsis, I'm assuming this is one of those small, peripheral characters he played so often.
-Since I haven't seen the film, there's not much else I can say other than the simple facts of its production and release, but stick around to the end of the post for something really interesting.
+Since I haven't seen the film, there's not much else I can say other than the simple facts of its production and release.

 I'm including some images from a promotional pamphlet I've found online.
 I'm going to try to source all of my images as I move forward with this blog, but in this particular case I am unable to do that.
 Clicking on the URL from Google Images gives me a 404 error, and trying to go straight to the parent website takes me to... a website for a spaghetti company?
 (I swear I'm not making this up; this is just how it goes when you're constantly doing internet archaeology like this.)